 Live, faculty-led case discussions and lectures

-Motivated professionals can register on a rolling basis until the September 12th deadline.
-Space in the cohort is limited to 35 participants, so we encourage you to register early.
+Motivated professionals can register on a rolling basis until the published application deadline.
+Space in each cohort is limited to 35 participants, so we encourage you to register early.

 Flexible payment available.

 The live sessions with faculty and course facilitators will take place 8-9 am PST on Thursdays.

 Lecturer, Haas School of Business and Berkeley Law

 Executive Director, Berkeley

 Center for Law and Business

 Postdoctoral Researcher, EECS

 Lecturer, Berkeley Law